How to sell your house at auction for the best price

 Is my property suitable for auction?

-Most types of properties are suitable for auction.
-They should sell just as long as they have a realistic reserve price.
+Most types of properties are suitable for auction and they should sell just as long as they have a realistic reserve price.

 Auctions are fantastic for builders and developers looking for properties with potential or in need of refurbishment.
 Investors also like auctions as they can easily increase their portfolio.

-Unique property such as farms, lighthouses or bed and breakfasts, can be hard to value.
-Plus the pool of potential buyers could be tiny.
-Selling at auction, therefore, is probably the easiest way to find a buyer.
+Unique property such as farms, lighthouses or bed and breakfasts, can be hard to value, and the pool of potential buyers could be tiny.
+In these cases, it makes sense to sell at auction as it’s probably the easiest way to find a buyer.

 Where can I find property auctions?

 There are hundreds of property auctions each year across the UK.
-It’s likely your property will only be suitable for a handful.
+However, it’s likely your property will only be suitable for a handful.
+You might have fairly limited option to sell your house at auction.

 The best place to start is Rightmove.
 Simply search for your town or city and then filter the results by ‘Auction Property’.
 This should give you a few options.